-Tell the border official that you will be returning to Mexico before your entry permit expires.
-Check your Mexican Entry Permit before leaving the country, and most are valid for six months.
+Tell the border official that you will return to Mexico before your entry permit expires.
+Check your Mexican Entry Permit before leaving the country.
+Most are valid for six months.

 Checking out of Mexico is easy.
 Present your paperwork to the guard at the guard station immediately before the border.
 You won’t miss the border.
 There is an iron gate blocking your entry into Guatemala.
 There are no signs.
 Hence, just look for the gate.
-It is a very informal border crossing compared to the others and is worth the extra couple of hours drive.
+This is a very informal border crossing compared to the others and is worth the extra couple of hours’ drive.

 Servico International de Fumigacion

 Currency Exchange at Border

-If you plan to travel through Guatemala directly to Honduras or El Salvador, it is best to change a sufficient amount of money for the whole day.
-There is no need to spend time finding and exchanging money just to save a few dollars.
+If your plan is to travel through Guatemala directly to Honduras or El Salvador, it is best to change a sufficient amount of money for the entire day.
+There is no need to spend time trying to find and exchange money to save a few dollars.
 The rates are usually lower at the border, but on the other hand, it’s a hassle-free exchange.
-Latin American banks complicate foreign money exchange, and most take their time when exchanging gringo money.
+Latin American banks complicate foreign money exchange, and most take their time exchanging Gringo money.
 Even though black market exchangers are illegal, officials won’t hassle you when you exchange money with the exchangers.

 Next Section of Drive